Types of Vaccines

 Make Sure You’re Eligible

 Anyone age 5 or older is eligible to get the COVID-19 vaccine in Georgia.
-Anyone age 12 or older is eligible to get a booster dose.
+Anyone age 5 or older also is eligible to get a booster dose.
 Some people with certain conditions are eligible for an additional dose during the primary series.Who is Eligible for the COVID-19 Vaccine?

 Find a Location